Two-Class Neural Network

 To compute the output of the network for a particular input, a value is calculated at each node in the hidden layers and in the output layer.
 The value is set by calculating the weighted sum of the values of the nodes from the previous layer.
 An activation function is then applied to that weighted sum.

-Add the Two-Class Neural Network component to your pipeline.
-You can find this component under Machine Learning, Initialize, in the Classification category.
+Add the Two-Class Neural Network module to your experiment in Studio (classic).
+You can find this module under Machine Learning, Initialize, in the Classification category.

 Specify how you want the model to be trained, by setting the Create trainer mode option.

 Single Parameter: Choose this option if you already know how you want to configure the model.

 Parameter Range: Choose this option if you are not sure of the best parameters.
 Then, specify a range of values and use the Tune Model Hyperparameters module to iterate over the combinations and find the optimal configuration.